remisoulignac/scm_optim_problems/README.md

 You'll find here various ways to use Python to solve Supply Chain Optimization problems

 ## Usage
-open https://colab.research.google.com/, import the notebook from github and run the notebook it :)
+open https://colab.research.google.com/, import the notebook from github and run the notebook :)

 ## SC2X
 SC2X_Python_Samples.ipynb shows some problems from SC2X course solved with Python